In this guide to Turkey’s National Debt, we discuss the amount of the debt, who manages it, and why the country is struggling financially.

 - Low foreign currency reserves

-- Local banks that lent to local property traders can’t recover their loans
+- Local banks that lent to local property investors can’t recover their loans.

 The cycle of economic destruction in Turkey has already reached point 4 in the above scenario.

 Despite the country’s very low rate of national debt as a percentage of its GDP, Turkey does have a serious problem.

 The government can print money to meet its costs.
 The Central Bank of Turkey, which is owned by the government, is responsible for the money supply.